farrows76/parsley/README.md

 # Welcome to Parsley

-Parsely is an API that migrates data from that file and inserts the data into a NoSQL database (DynamoDB).
+Parsely is an API that parses data from a file, turns the data into a hash and inserts it into a NoSQL database (DynamoDB).
 Parsely has four endpoints (Find, Update, Create, and Upload) where you can store new or update existing items in the NoSQL database.